-Meghan Markle was an actress before marrying Prince Harry and becoming the Duchess of Sussex.
-With the couple stepping back from their royal duties and seeking to become "financially independent," could we see Markle back on the small screen?
+Meghan Markle, who turned 39 on Aug.
+4, was an actress before marrying Prince Harry and becoming the Duchess of Sussex.
+Earlier this year, the couple stepped back from their royal duties and are now seeking to become "financially independent."
+Does that mean we could we see Markle back on the small screen?
 Check out her previous roles.

 "A Lot Like Love" (2005)